juhp/hkgr/README.md

 ### upload
 `hkgr upload` uploads the tarball to Hackage as a candidate release.
-Like `hkgr tagdist -f`, this can be repeated.
+Like `hkgr tagdist -f`, `hkgr upload -f` can be repeated.

-Haddock draft documentation can also be uploaded if desired with `hkgr upload-haddock`.
+Haddock draft documentation can also be uploaded once if desired with `hkgr upload-haddock`.

 If you have an existing version tag (starting with `v`) you can use the `--existing-tag` option to skip the tagging step (like for `tagdist`).